 Related page: Using the Content Cart

-Acquisition is performed using the Content Cart dialog.
-Access to this dialog is made from within the Explorer panel.
-While browsing the source server from which you wish to obtain data, simply right-click on an Item Revision that you wish to acquire, and choose the Add to Content Cart command from the context menu.
+Acquisition is performed using the Content Cart dialog which is accessed from within the Explorer panel.
+While browsing the source server from which you wish to obtain data, right-click on an Item Revision that you'd like to acquire and choose the Operations » Add to Content Cart command from the context menu.
 You can add one or more selected Item Revisions, or even a folder of Items (which will load the cart with the latest revision of all Items in that folder).

 Use the Content Cart to acquire all the data content you need.
-The process of acquiring data Items from a source server is straightforward, and can be summarized in the following steps:
+The process of acquiring data Items from a source server can be summarized in the following steps:

 Transfer new revision and item.
-While the previously specified default acquisition options are applied during this preparation phase, properties of proposed target Items can be modified on an individual basis, as and if required.
-To do so, simply select an Item in the list and click the Edit button.
+While the default acquisition options (see point 3 above) are applied during this preparation phase, the properties of individual target Items can be modified if required.
+To do so, select an Item in the list and click the button.

-This section gives a little more insight into the basic procedural flow employed by the data acquisition feature, and the general scenarios encountered when managing data acquisition.
+For those who would like to know about the data transfer mechanisms behind the Data Acquisition process, the following section provides more insight into the basic procedural flow employed by the feature, and the general scenarios encountered when managing data acquisition.